 How many positive cases are there?

-There are currently more than 4 million reported positive cases worldwide spanning more than 175 countries and territories, including the United States, Canada, Mexico, China, South Korea, Japan, and most of Europe.
+There are currently more than 5 million reported positive cases worldwide spanning more than 175 countries and territories, including the United States, Canada, Mexico, China, South Korea, Japan, and Europe.
 View the map for New York State counties.

 Who is at risk of becoming infected?

 All ages and demographics are at risk of becoming infected.
 According to the CDC, older people and people of all ages with severe underlying health conditions seem to be at a higher risk.

 Should I wear a mask?